-Logically, qualities needed for corporate and nonprofit board development committee members differ.
+Logically, the qualities needed for a board development committee for nonprofit and corporate boards differ.
 Still, there are always some universal qualities that are mandatory for any development committee.

 1. Competence in a specific area

 That’s why it’s beneficial for any organization to include expertise in the particular sphere as a requirement to its development committee job description.
-Many organizations follow this tip and add such specialists as attorneys to the board.
+Many organizations follow this tip and add such specialists as external advisors for the compensation committee.

 The organization’s performance is poorly affected by the ability of board development committee members to see the primary goals and the ways to achieve them.
 It’s crucial as some board members might need support or guidance from their colleagues.

-What can considerably improve the effectiveness of development committees is having a member with SEO experience on board.
+What can considerably improve the effectiveness of development committees is having a member with CEO experience on board.
 Such a person knows the specifics of encouraging and leading a team.

 Being one of the board development committee members means working for the betterment of the organization.
 Therefore, every team member must put the business interest above any others, especially individual ones.

 Conflict of interest is what everyone in the development committee should strive to avoid.
 Working side-by-side with a family member or spouse welcomes personal issues to influence an organization’s board committee decisions.

 If board development committee members don’t show deep interest in the organization’s activities, this harmfully impacts its general well-being.
 Lack of enthusiasm leads to lower efficiency and effectiveness.

 On the other hand, board members with a passion for their activities invest much of their time and energy, which may inevitably lead to the success of the overall development committee.